 We aim to settle your claim before we take legal action, but if this is not possible, we will not hesitate to represent you in a trial.
 Sometimes, when insurers see we have filed a lawsuit on your behalf, they return to negotiations and offer you a fair settlement.
 Regardless, we can help you abide by the statute of limitations should we need to take your case to court.

-Keeping You Updated on Your Rideshare Case’s Status
+Keeping You Updated on Your Springfield Rideshare Case’s Status

 We want you to focus on your health and family instead of the legal hassle.
 When we handle your case, we will keep you up to date on the progress of your claim or suit.
 We can answer your questions and provide guidance throughout the legal process.

-We Must Prove who Acted Negligently in Your Rideshare Accident
+We Must Prove Who Acted Negligently in Your Springfield, OH, Rideshare Accident

 Sometimes insurance companies may say you caused your own accident and that they are not responsible for any damages you suffered.
 Our Springfield Uber and Lyft rideshare accident lawyer can combat this by proving four elements that show how the Uber or Lyft driver who harmed you acted negligently.
 Your case evidence must help us prove: